College of Arts and Letters is comprised of the departments of Art,

 - For the one-year program, satisfy the requirement above for regular admission.
 For the two-year program, satisfy the requirement above for regular admission.

-- Present a minimum score of 700 on the aptitude test of the Graduate Record Examination or hold a clear, renewable teaching certificate.
+- Present a minimum score of 700 on the aptitude test of the Graduate Record Examination or a minimum score of 35 on the Miller Analogies Test.

 - Present transcript(s) of all the student's undergraduate work that reveal either (1) at least a 2.5 grade point average on all work attempted for which a letter grade was awarded, or (2) at least a 2.5 grade point average on the most recent 45 semester hours of work attempted for which a letter grade was awarded.

-Students admitted on a provisional basis may retain this status for one semester only, during which they must qualify for regular admission by completing the appropriate requirement(s) as follows: (1) perform and pass the required audition, if not previously passed and/or (2) if admitted with provisional level GRE, enroll as full-time students taking required course work and completing the semester with a grade of B or better.
+Students admitted on a provisional basis may retain this status for one semester only, during which they must qualify for regular admission by completing the appropriate requirement(s) as follows: (1) perform and pass the required audition, if not previously passed and/or (2) if admitted with provisional level GRE or MAT scores, enroll as full-time students taking required course work and completing the semester with a grade of B or better.

-Education proficiency requirement - exempt or pass the PRAXIS II examination.
+Education proficiency requirement - pass the PRAXIS II examination.

 No more than six semester hours of independent study or special topics may be applied toward meeting requirements for the Master of Music in Music Education degree.